bradleyboy/tuql/Readme.md

 Or, you can use a sql file with statements to build up an in-memory database:

 `tuql --infile path/to/db_dump.sql --graphiql`

+If you'd like to print out the schema itself, use:

+`tuql --db path/to/database.sqlite --schema`

+Or send it to a file:

+`tuql --db path/to/database.sqlite --schema > schema.graphql`

 ## How it works